The Hunger Games: A Disturbing Sense of Life

 Peeta’s action is risky.
 Had he been caught giving bread to Katniss, his abusive mother would have beaten him severely.
 Katniss is puzzled by his act of kindness.
 “Why would he have done it?” she asks.
 “He didn’t even know me.”

 Her failure to understand his kindness underscores the harsh reality of the world in which she lives.
 That’s fine—it’s an effective touch.
 Does she at least thank him?
 No. Why not?
 Because “the opportunity never seemed to present itself.
 And now it never will.
 Because we’re going to be thrown into an arena to fight to the death.”

-How about thanking him during the hours when you’re together, waiting to be thrown into the arena?
-Better late then never.
+One could argue that the harshness of Katniss's world has taken all the gratitude out of her, that she never learned to say "thank you."
+But she still has free will, and she could've mustered up a "thank you" during the hours whene they were together, waiting to be thrown into the arena.
 But, no, that possibility is foreclosed.
 Katniss admits on p.
 32 that “I feel like I owe him something, and I hate owing people.”

 Ingratitude is one problem with the book’s sense of life.
 It is a difficult flaw to overlook in real life; no less so in a major character who is supposed to be the heroine of a book.
 Katniss’s refusal to acknowledge a kindness done for her is not the kind of lesson I want my children to learn.
 I don’t want them to think that it’s okay not to say “thank you” just because you don’t like to owe people or because it makes you feel too vulnerable.